 Evacuation of buildings will be undertaken in response fire incidents, natural disasters or active threat situations.
-When instructed to evacuate either by verbal warning, direction, incident or fire alarm; leave your work or classroom area immediately and proceed to the nearest exit, and leave the building.
-If you are the first to recognize a fire situation, activate the alarm, evacuate to a safe location using the nearest exit, and notify College Police Emergency 619-216-6691, 91 from a college phone, 6691 from a college extension or dial 911.
+When instructed to evacuate either by verbal warning, direction, incident or fire alarm, or mass notification system; leave your work or classroom area immediately and proceed to the nearest exit and leave the building.
+If you are the first to recognize a fire situation, activate the fire alarm, evacuate to a safe location using the nearest exit, and notify College Police Emergency 619-216-6691, 91 from a college phone, 6691 from a college extension or dial 911.